 Domestic violence accusations can be life-changing for EVERYONE involved.
 Entire families can be torn apart when a loved one is charged with creating an abusive situation.
-The accused abusers are oftentimes kept from their loved ones, struggling through the legal process alone trying to explain their side of the story, while their loved ones are left feeling scared, anxious, and uncertain about the family’s future.
+The accused abusers are often kept from their loved ones, struggling through the legal process alone, trying to explain their side of the story.
+In contrast, their loved ones are left feeling scared, anxious, and uncertain about the family’s future.

 These matters are even more complex for parents who are accused of abuse.
-With the support of a trusted Cleveland domestic violence attorney, you can get through this ordeal and protect your reputation.

-If you’ve been accused or charged with domestic violence or any other criminal charge in Ohio, it can have catastrophic impacts on your family life, your career, and ultimately your freedom.
+With the support of a trusted Cleveland domestic violence lawyer, you can get through this ordeal and protect your reputation.
+Suppose you’ve been accused or charged with domestic violence or any other criminal charge in Ohio.
+In that case, it can have catastrophic impacts on your family life, career, and, ultimately, your freedom.
 The Botnick Law Firm is focused on helping you fight these charges to defend your rights and liberties.
 Experienced criminal defense attorney Robert Botnick will work hard to get you the BEST verdict for your future.

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.